wawa-wahoonito/Sublime_Copilot_Public/ReadMe.md

 3. Allow Copliot to Sign in

-	a.
+	- a.
 Ctrl + N to open an empty file.
 The next steps won't work if you don't pretend you are working on a file..
-	b.
+	- b.
 Type Shift + Ctrl + P: Search "Copilot Sign in" or just "Sign in"
-	c.
+	- c.
 A GitHub website will show up on the browser.
 A message will show up on the sublime.
 Click ok.
-	d.
+	- d.
 Other sublime will show an 8-digit number, or it is on the clipboard.
 Press "Ctrl V" to show the one-time passcode.
-	e.
+	- e.
 Enter 8 digits on the pop-up GitHub browser.
 Click ok.

-	- If you do the following which technically seems to be the same, but you may not update the setting propertly.
+	- *Note*: If you do the following which technically seems to be the same, but you may not update the setting propertly.
 		- "Preference -> Package setting -> LSP -> Server -> LSP copilot -> Sign In"
 		- Better to do steps a-e than this